hildebrandt-carl/hildebrandt-carl.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
-excerpt: "About me"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Ph.D. student attending the University of Virginia in Charlottesville, Virginia.
+I am a Ph.D. student attending the University of Virginia, USA.
 I am advised by [Dr. Sebastian Elbaum](https://engineering.virginia.edu/faculty/sebastian-elbaum).
 I hold a B.Eng. in Computer Engineering from the University of Pretoria in South Africa.
 My research interests lie in the intersection between robotics and software testing and verification.
-Specifically, I am interested in the verification of autonomous systems such as self-driving cars and autonomous drones.
+Specifically, I am looking at combining the kinematic models of autonomous systems into testing procedures to verify the autonomous system is behaving as designed.
+Currently, I am focused on self-driving cars and autonomous quadrotors.

 Outside of the lab, I am an active member of the University of Virginia's club field hockey and triathlon team.
 I have summited Kilimanjaro, completed Comrades the world's oldest and largest ultramarathon, and I was part of the U18B South Africa National Hockey Team.